smtd-pat/tech-suite-manual/README.md

 # Welcome to the Tech Suite Manual

-> As of January 2023, the Tech Suite Manual is fully online!
-This allows us to keep a historical record of the manual, as well as push updates quickly.
+!> This manual is currently out of date and does not reflect the changes to the Tech Suite made over the summer.
+Information may not be accurate.

 - Want to make improvements to the manual yourself?
 [Contribute to the manual on GitHub!](https://github.com/smtd-pat/tech-suite-manual)
 - See a problem?
 Have a suggestion?
-Submit a [helpdesk ticket][helpdesk]!
+Submit a [helpdesk ticket][helpdesk] and explain what is wrong (i.e. missing links, outdated links, incorrect/outdated information)

 ## All Known and Solved Issues
 <iframe class="airtable-embed" src="https://airtable.com/embed/shr9tdmszWO6ewX2R?backgroundColor=blue&viewControls=on" frameborder="0" onmousewheel="" width="100%" height="500px" style="background: transparent; border: 1px solid #ccc;"></iframe>